 “During the Circuit Breaker period, I find myself slowing down to do many things which I treasure.
 Celebrating birthdays with family members, working on new paintings, learning Zoomba and, creating an ebook. “

-“The fear and uncertainty of COVID-19 situation meant my constant need to stay vigilant to keep me safe and healthy.
+“The fear and uncertainty of the COVID-19 situation meant my constant need to stay vigilant to keep me safe and healthy.
 I kept myself physically and mentally engaged so that I can continue to care for my mum.
-I stay active and positive through many learning and sharing zoom sessions.”
+I stay active and positive through many learning and sharing Zoom sessions.”

 Moving ahead, let’s continue to support each other and grow stronger as a nation.